-There are more and more people who used to ask what is White Coffee, and now they consider it their favorite coffee drink.
-I did some research on this unique drink and have come up with a guide that is perfect for anyone else who is interested in learning more about this type of coffee.
+There are more and more people who are drinking White Coffee, and consider it their favorite coffee drink.
+I did some research on this unique drink and have come up with a guide that is perfect for anyone else who is interested in learning more about this type of roasted coffee.

 There is a lot of curiosity and intrigue surrounding white coffee because not many people have tried it and because of its unique and special taste.
 White coffee is not the kind of coffee that beginners should start drinking when they first get into coffee, but it is a special coffee drink that should be tried at least once.